 2. Lavatools The Javelin Digital Thermometer

 - 3-4 second ultra-fast response time with an accuracy better than ±0.9°F.

 - Large 1.4" easy-to-read display and IP65 splash-proof construction.

 - Integrated magnet for convenient storage on refrigerators or ovens.

-- Meat thermometer also perfect for oil fryers, bread, candy, coffee, and homebrews.
+- Meat thermometer also perfect for liquids, fryers, bread, chocolate, yogurt, and cheese.

 - NSF certified superior build quality like nothing else on the market.
 Backed by an industry-leading 3-year limited warranty.

 This one is more than your basic digital thermometer.
 According to the good folks at Lavatools, The Javelin is the ‘gold standard for all digital thermometers’ and standards are good if you want consistent results.

 With a 1.4-inch, easy to read, digital display, the splash-proof and beautifully designed thermometer offers ultra-fast readings in 3-4 seconds and has an astounding accuracy better than ±0.9°F.